9 Ways to Support Breast Cancer Research With Shoes — Starting Under $30

 Pink Alert

-Sam Edelman, a division of St. Louis-based Caleres, will donate 10 percent of all sales this month from in-store and online purchases of its Hazel pump in neon pink velvet and Felicia ballet flat in berry suede to the Breast Cancer Research Foundation.
+Sam Edelman, a division of St. Louis-based Caleres, will donate 10 percent of all sales this month from in-store and online purchases of its Hazel pump in neon0-pink velvet and Felicia ballet flat in berry suede to the Breast Cancer Research Foundation.
 The Hazel retails for $120, and the Felicia is priced at $100.

 Three’s Company

-This month, Latigo and Baretraps, divisions of Fenton, Mo.-based Footwear Unlimited, and the New York-based Bernardo brand are all raising funds for the Breast Cancer Research Foundation, a nonprofit organization committed to prevention and a cure for the disease.
+This month, Latigo and Baretraps, divisions of Fenton, Mo.-based Footwear Unlimited, and New York-based Bernardo are all raising funds for the Breast Cancer Research Foundation, a nonprofit organization committed to prevention and a cure for the disease.
 Latigo and Baretraps will donate 10 percent of sales from all product sold on its website Oct.
 1-8, while Bernardo.com will donate 20 percent of sales from its pink Paige rainboot throughout the month.

 Lone Star Support